16 Different Types of Prickly Pear Cactus (With Pictures)

 Fruit Color: | Green |

-The Santa Rita prickly pear is a very attractive cactus often grown as an ornamental plant.
-It has round pads that change color from gray to purple and back again over the course of the year.
-The pads are purple when the temperature is cold and change to gray again during the summer months.
+The Santa Rita prickly pear is a beautiful cactus often grown as an ornamental plant.
+It has round pads that change color from gray to purple and back again over the year.
+The pads are purple when the temperature is cold and change to gray again in summer.

 13. Smooth Prickly Pear